coupa/sand-go/README.md

 ### Service

-sand.Service defines the `CheckRequest` function for verifying an http.Request with the authentication service on whether the client token in the request is allowed to communicate with this service.
+sand.Service defines the `VerifyRequest` and `CheckRequest` functions for verifying an http.Request with the authentication service on whether the client token in the request is allowed to communicate with this service.
 A client's token and the verification result will also be cached if the cache is available.